 Issues of academic integrity also fall under the College of Pharmacy and Healt Sciences Honor Code policy.
 Cheating is defined as an act, or attempted act, of giving or obtaining aid and/or information by illicit means in meeting any academic requirements, including examinations.
 Plagiarism is defined as misrepresenting another's ideas, phrases or discourse as one's own.
 The penalty for cheating or plagiarism will depend upon the incident.
 Initiation of action that can lead to a penalty is primarily the prerogative of the faculty member involved.
 Possible penalties include a reprimand, grade penalty, dismissal from the course and/or a recommendation for dismissal from the University.
 A student may appeal a charge of cheating or plagiarism to the Honor Code Committee, according the college policy.

 The college has implemented a chemical dependency policy for Health Sciences students.
-If a student is suspected or known to have a problem, it should be brought to the attention of the Assistant Dean of Student Affairs and Enrollment Management.
+If a student is suspected or known to have a use disorder or concern, it should be brought to the attention of the Assistant Dean of Student Affairs and Enrollment Management.